codefresh-io/cap-docs.codefresh.io/_docs/pipelines/stages.md

 max-width="70%"
 %}

-In this example there are 4 pipeline stages.
+In this example, the pipeline has four stages.

-## Assigning steps to a stage.
+## Assigning steps to a stage

-Stages are completely optional and for really small pipelines they are not needed at all.
+Stages are completely optional, and for really small pipelines they are not needed at all.
 By default, all pipeline steps are shown one after the other.

 {% include